raadupop/GoalsPerformance.Api/README.md

 # GoalsPerformance.Api

-Interfacing the gols functionality for the MPDP - My Personal Development Plan Aplication
+Interfacing the goals functionality for the MPDP - My Personal Development Plan Aplication